 However, because symptoms are not well known or often mistaken for as ‘tummy troubles’ or period pains, it is usually discovered in the late stages when successful treatment is much more difficult.

-Now, as part of Ovarian Cancer Awareness Month which runs throughout March, consultants at Spire Cheshire Hospital in Stretton, Warrington, are urging women to be constantly on the lookout for possible symptoms.
+Now, as part of Ovarian Cancer Awareness Month which runs throughout March, consultants at Spire Cambridge Lea Hospital in Cambridge, are urging women to be constantly on the lookout for possible symptoms.

-Consultant Gynaecological Surgeon Mr Brett Winter-Roach said: “Far too many women are dismissing the symptoms for too long before going to see their GP.
-Unfortunately there is not always a specific symptom and the symptoms could be subtle so it is difficult to spot which can contribute to GP's sometimes suspecting Irritable Bowel Syndrome as being the problem."
+Consultant gynaecological oncologist Surgeon Mr Robin Crawford said: “Far too many women are dismissing the symptoms for too long before going to see their GP.
+Unfortunately there is not always a specific symptom and the symptoms could be subtle so it is difficult to spot which can contribute to GPs sometimes suspecting Irritable Bowel Syndrome as being the problem.”

 The fifth most common cancer amongst women in the UK with more than 7,000 women diagnosed each year with 4,300 deaths annually it is estimated that as many as one in 50 women will develop ovarian cancer.